Strategy20 min read

 • Lead with value, not a pitch

-• Keep initial messages short (3-4 sentences)
+• Keep initial messages short (3 to 4 sentences)

 • Have a clear but soft call-to-action